 What types of smart ceiling fans are there?

 There are three main ways you can add smart ceiling fans to your home;

 Install fans with the smart tech built in.
-These would be new or replacement models that can be controlled by a smartphone app, integrate with other smart devices, or connect to a voice assistant like Alexa.
+These smart ceiling fans would be new or replacement models that can be controlled by a smartphone app, integrate with other smart devices, or connect to a voice assistant like Amazon Alexa.

-Add a smart controller to your existing ceiling fans.
+Add a smart controller to your existing fan.
 This would typically be an add-on piece of hardware that gets wired into the fan itself to be able to control the motor wirelessly.